sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 Optimization
 ============

-To train a QNN's parameters, sQUlearn offers a lot of possibilities for modification.
+sQUlearn offers a lot of possibilities to train a QNN's parameters.
 In this section we will show, how to use :class:`SLSQP <squlearn.optimizers.optimizers_wrapper.SLSQP>`, as an example for a wrapped scipy optimizer, and :class:`Adam <squlearn.optimizers.adam.Adam>` with mini-batch gradient descent to optimize the loss function.